-- The user creates a scripted recording of web transactions with the monitoring tool to simulate the multiple steps that an actual user might take on the website.
+- The monitoring provider creates a scripted recording of web transactions with the monitoring tool to simulate the multiple steps that an actual user might take on the website.

-- Next, the user chooses how frequently the transaction should be monitored, the locations from which the checks should be done, and the wait time for each action, then configures the thresholds in order to be notified if they are breached.
+- Next, the provider chooses how frequently the transaction should be monitored, the locations where the checks should be performed, and the wait time for each action.
+Once these are selected, the provider then configures the thresholds to be notified if they are breached.

 Why do you need synthetic monitoring?